National Health Insurance Scheme in Nigeria (NHIS)

 You can pay premiums upfront annually, monthly, weekly, or daily using airtime, Tailored Product Vouchers (TPV), and other electronic payment channels.

-The successful completion of enrollment is confirmed by issuing an e-ID, which is then sent through an SMS to the phone used for registration.
+The successful completion of enrollment is confirmed by issuing an e-ID, which is then sent through an SMS to the phone used during registration.

-Although the unit of enrollment under the NMHIP is individual, an enrollee may register an unlimited number of individuals as adopted dependants.
+Although the unit of enrollment under the NMHIP is individual, an enrollee may register an unlimited number of individuals as adopted defendants.

 III.
 Voluntary Contributors Social Health Insurance Programmes (VCSHIP)